-Episode Title: What’s the difference between an essence, serum and ampoule?
-Ep-18
+Title: What’s the difference between an essence, serum and ampoule?
+Episode 18 of the Korean Beauty Show Podcast

 While it might seem like these are just different names for the same products, technically these are three different products.
 They can all be used and layered in a single skincare routine.